CornellLabofOrnithology/ebirdst/cran-comments.md

-# Re-submission

-- fixing long running examples

-# ebirdst 0.3.0
+# ebirdst 0.3.1

-- add support for new data structures used for 2020 eBird Status and Trends
-- functionality to handle partial dependence data added
-- overhaul of package API to be more intuitive and streamlined
-- all documentation and vignettes updated
+- prevent tests and examples from leaving files behind to pass CRAN checks

 ## Test environments